jamie2364/flutter-jhg-reg-page/README.md

 - If the username and password are not matched then the user will be moved to the *register screen*.
 After success login then the user will be redirected in the app.
 ### <a name="_7g9gt31d64m7"></a>Following is the graphical representation of flow:

-### Following is the graphical representation of flow

 ![Flow](https://evolo.app/wp-content/uploads/reg_page_flow/flow.png)